 Have some fun and plan the next 25 days of Christmas activities with your dog.
 The holiday season and winter can be stressful for you and your dog, so the only rule to finishing this dog advent calendar is to have FUN!

-I was surprised at how many stores allow you to bring your dog inside.
+Did you know many stores allow you to bring your dog inside?
 Not only is it fun to have your dog tag along, but it’s a great socialization opportunity.

-Here is a list of stores I know of, but always confirm with your local store as each may have their own pet policy.
+Here is a list of pet-friendly stores I know of, but always confirm with your local store as each may have their It’s pet policy.

 - Pet Stores such as Petco, PetSmart, Mounds and more